noraworld/noraworld.jp/README.md

 [noraworld.jp](https://noraworld.jp)

 ## Screenshot
 No screenshot yet.
-Would you like to see previous version? - See [Latest release](https://github.com/noraworld/noraworld.jp/releases/latest)
+Would you like to see previous version? - See [v0.1](https://github.com/noraworld/noraworld.jp/releases/tag/v0.1)